-CDFW stocks the NFKR above and below Fairview Dam with trout annually, generally between the months of March and July to support recreational fishing.
+CDFW stocks the NFKR upstream and downstream of Fairview Dam with trout annually, generally between March and July, to support recreational fishing.
 Fish are planted upstream and downstream of Fairview Dam weekly during the summer and on alternate weeks during the winter.
-Between 2001 and 2023, an average of 27,100 nonnative rainbow trout were planted in the NFKR annually between Fairview Dam and the KR3 Powerhouse, and 11,600 were planted annually just upstream of Fairview Dam (CDFW, 2021; personal communication, William Branch, Senior Hatchery Supervisor, California Department of Fish and Wildlife, January 30, 2024).
+Between 2001 and 2023, an average of 27,100 nonnative rainbow trout were planted in the NFKR annually between Fairview Dam and the KR3 Powerhouse, and 11,600 were planted annually just upstream of Fairview Dam (CDFW, 2021; personal communication, William Branch, Senior Hatchery Supervisor, CDFW, January 30, 2024).
 Refer to Section 7.4, Fish and Aquatic Resources, for additional information on fish assemblages and historical fish stocking practices.